LintaoAmons/easy-commands.nvim/README.md

+# This plugin is archived.
+I will move it features into my lua config directly.
+# You can check my lua config at https://github.com/LintaoAmons/CoolStuffes/tree/main/nvim/.config/nvim

 ## A collection of intuitive, easily searchable,and ready-to-use commands.

 - Don't need to bind everything to a shortcut, just search the command if you need